Student Loans

 Parent PLUS Loan borrowers cannot have an adverse credit history (a credit check will be done).
 In addition, parents and their dependent child must be U.S. citizens or eligible noncitizens, must not be in default on any federal education loans or owe an overpayment on a federal education grant, and must meet other general eligibility requirements for the Federal Student Aid programs.

-Applications for this loan are available on the Financial Aid forms page.
-Once approved, the borrower (parent) must complete a PLUS loan promissory note at studentaid.gov
+Applications for this loan should be completed on studentaid.gov/PLUS.
+Once approved, the borrower (parent) must complete a PLUS loan promissory note also on studentaid.gov

 Restricted for students in the Nursing program only